Port Stephens is a fantastic destination from Sydney if you just want to get away for the weekend.

 However, as many of these beaches are easy to access, they do tend to get slightly crowded.
 So, if you’re looking for pristine, rustic beaches in Port Stephens, you might need to bushwhack your way to them.

-There’s Zenith Beach which is located next to Shoal Bay Beach but remains relatively empty as there are no activities here.
+Zenith Beach is located next to Shoal Bay Beach but remains relatively empty as there are no activities here.
 And next to Zenith Beach are Wreck Beach and Box Beach.
-Both of these beaches aren’t that easy to access and require a bit of hiking.
+Both beaches aren’t that easy to access and require a bit of hiking.
 But the reward is pristine, white-sand beaches with few or no people!
 You can see these beaches from on top of Tomaree Mountain.

 2. Go Whale and Dolphin Watching